Addressing coastal erosion at Holloways Beach

 - Location: Holloways Beach

-- Description: Construction of rock groynes at Holloways Beach
+- Description: Council sought feedback regarding the construction of two rock groynes at Holloways Beach.

 - Consultation period: 9:00am 18/11/2019 to 5:00pm 20/12/2019

 In November/December 2019, Council invited public feedback on these two measures to prevent beach erosion at Holloways Beach:

 - Northern Groyne: Removal of the existing deteriorated sand-bag groyne near Oleander Street and construction of a 30 metre long rock groyne at the same location. (review the concept design ( PDF, 1.38 MB ))